Return to Scouters' Pages Home

 At the "Troop, Crew and Pack 179, Virginia Beach, VA" website I found:

-"Eagle Scout John Stanford from Limestone, NY earned the most merit badges ever.
+"Eagle Scout John Stanford from Limestone, NY was reported to have earned the most merit badges ever.
 The total was 142 and he had a total of 8 silver palms by his 18th birthday."
+This website no longer exists.

 Since there was no numbering scheme for merit badges until 1987, earning a merit badge that just had the name changed was OK.
 Today, one can only do it if the new name has a new number, for example: